bwarren2/objective_impeachment/PITCHME.md

-## An Objective Impeachment Guide
+## An Evidence-Based Impeachment Guide

 ---

-This is an non-partisan, definition-and-evidence heavy summary of the current impeachment case against Donald Trump.
+This is an non-partisan, definition-and-evidence summary of the current impeachment case against Donald Trump.

 It is written for unbiased presentation, without presuming preexisting knowledge.